BJMdotNET/pr1nc3/topics/auction/index.md

 ----

- - [**"Handwritten letter from Paul McCartney to Prince sells for nearly $15K at auction -- The 2-page letter was requesting a donation to a performing arts school he was establishing."**](http://www.startribune.com/handwritten-letter-from-paul-mccartney-to-prince-sells-for-nearly-15k-at-auction/387473981/) by Paul Walsh in [Minneapolis Star Tribune](http://www.startribune.com/) on 19 July 2016 about auction ([mirror](https://web.archive.org/web/*/http://www.startribune.com/handwritten-letter-from-paul-mccartney-to-prince-sells-for-nearly-15k-at-auction/387473981/))
+ - [**"Handwritten letter from Paul McCartney to Prince sells for nearly $15K at auction -- The 2-page letter was requesting a donation to a performing arts school he was establishing."**](http://www.startribune.com/handwritten-letter-from-paul-mccartney-to-prince-sells-for-nearly-15k-at-auction/387473981/) by Paul Walsh in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 19 July 2016 about auction ([mirror](https://web.archive.org/web/*/http://www.startribune.com/handwritten-letter-from-paul-mccartney-to-prince-sells-for-nearly-15k-at-auction/387473981/))

 ----

  - [**"Bloomington guitar-maker's link to Prince passes to Colts owner -- Jim Irsay, owner of the Indianapolis Colts, collects famous guitars.
-Last week, he paid $137,500 in an auction to buy a guitar that at least looks a lot like the yellow version of Prince's "Cloud" guitar."**](http://www.startribune.com/bloomington-guitar-maker-s-link-to-prince-passes-to-colts-owner/385127861/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 30 June 2016 about auction, BET Awards, Cloud guitar, First Avenue (place) ([mirror](https://web.archive.org/web/*/http://www.startribune.com/bloomington-guitar-maker-s-link-to-prince-passes-to-colts-owner/385127861/))
+Last week, he paid $137,500 in an auction to buy a guitar that at least looks a lot like the yellow version of Prince's "Cloud" guitar."**](http://www.startribune.com/bloomington-guitar-maker-s-link-to-prince-passes-to-colts-owner/385127861/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 30 June 2016 about auction, BET Awards, Cloud guitar, First Avenue (place) ([mirror](https://web.archive.org/web/*/http://www.startribune.com/bloomington-guitar-maker-s-link-to-prince-passes-to-colts-owner/385127861/))

 ----